dtewinkel/AzureCli/README.md

 It provides better error handling, so that script fails if the Azure CLI fails.

-In some scenarios the Azure CLI changes console output colors, but doe snot change them back to what they were.
-This may happen for errors, verbose output, and some other cases. `Invoke-AzCli` fixes the console colors back to what they were before calling Azure CLI.
+In some scenarios the Azure CLI changes console output colors, but does not change them back to what they were.
+This may happen for errors, verbose output, and in some other cases. `Invoke-AzCli` fixes the console colors back to what they were before calling Azure CLI.

 Allows to set most of the common or often used Azure CLI parameters through PowerShell parameters: